esparig/esparig.github.io/_posts/2019-03-08-my-first-hash-code-experience.markdown

 So, when I heard about the Hashcode Competition I suggested them to participate and everyone was on board.
 We were very excited!

 We met two times before the day of the competition.
-We tried the example exercise :pizza: in order to be familiar with the environment.
+We tried the example exercise :pizza: :pizza: :pizza: in order to be familiar with the environment.
 Also, we talked about how to confront the problem.
 We decided the following:
 1. First of all, make a brainstorming.
 Give several ideas to solve the problem.
 2. Secondly, begin with the implementation of a score program to be able to measure our solutions without needing to upload the solution to the HashCode platform.
 3. Lastly, implement solutions starting from greedy and pseudo-greedy approaches, and improve it from there.